Perla Field, Gulf of Venezuela, Venezuela

 The field is estimated to contain 16tcf of natural gas reserves.

 Perla field development

 The Perla field partners have completed the front-end engineering design (FEED) for the initial phase of the field development.
-The field is expected to come onstream by the first half of 2013.
+The field came on stream in July 2015.

 Eni plans to employ breakthrough technologies to enhance the project's start-up.

-The field is expected to produce 300 million cubic feet per day of natural gas on start-up.
-The initial phase of development will involve drilling of wells that will be connected to four offshore platforms.
-The platforms will be connected to an onshore processing facility through a gas pipeline.
+The field is expected to produce 300 million cubic feet a day of natural gas on start-up.
+The initial phase of development involves drilling of wells that are connected to four offshore platforms.
+The platforms are connected to an onshore processing facility through a gas pipeline.

-Future phases of development will include the drilling of new production wells and modification of the processing facility to reach peak production levels of 1,200MMcf per day of natural gas.
+Future phases of development include the drilling of new production wells and modification of the processing facility to reach peak production levels of 1,200MMcf a day of natural gas.